Ms. Purple: Box office

 Ms. Purple grossed an estimated $15,734 from the Landmark NuArt in Los Angeles in its opening weekend.
 It expanded to three more theaters and earned an estimated $13,650, with a per-theater average of $3,413.
 It later opened in the top 10 markets the weekend of September 20, 2019.
 It went on to gross $80,657 domestically.

 The film was crowdfunded via Kickstarter.
 Chon raised $73,634 to make the film.

 Critical response

 On review aggregation website Rotten Tomatoes, the film holds an approval rating of 87% based on 45 reviews, with an average rating of 7.1/10.
 The website's critical consensus reads: "A finely layered drama with rich visal allure, Ms. Purple sifts sensitively through the emotional wreckage of a broken family."
 On Metacritic, the film has a weighted average score of 71 out of 100, based on 15 critics, indicating "generally favorable reviews".

-John DeFore of The Hollywood Reporter wrote: "dwells quietly in the limbo of those waiting for a loved one to die."
+The Hollywood Reporter wrote: "dwells quietly in the limbo of those waiting for a loved one to die."